davor10105/relative-absolute-magnitude-propagation/README.md

 # Advancing Attribution-Based Explainability through Multi-Component Evaluation and Relative Absolute Magnitude Propagation
+## Visualize Vision Transformer attribution maps and more!

 This repository contains the source code for the new __Relative Absolute Magnitude Propagation__ attribution method and the __Global Evaluation Metric__ described in the paper https://dl.acm.org/doi/10.1145/3649458 .